 Of course, you can always take things down a notch and opt for sparkling wines that do the trick for a caviar tasting, even if they aren’t technically considered real champagne.

-California sparkling wine will not let you down when matched up with caviar, and you can find some excellent bottles for a far more affordable price.
+California sparkling wine will not let you down when matched up with caviar.
+They may not be champagne, per se, but you can find some excellent bottles for a far more affordable price than similar products created by European vintners.

 You’ll find several unique blends of grapes like Chardonnay, Pinot Noir, and Pinot Meunier, offering a similar flavor profile to real champagne and all the bubbles you want.